 USP stands for unique selling proposition (also known as unique selling point) which is defined as a one-of-a-kind benefit that a company offers to the customer.
 This is the main selling point you have, the reason why the consumer will choose you and not the competition.
 It’s pretty much mandatory to be aware of your USP as a business, especially when you’re just getting started.

 Your clients will trust you.
 If you make a promise to your clients, and you keep it, then you are creating yourself the image of a trustworthy company.
 In time, this will not only create loyal customers, but actual promoters for your brand.
 This is the ultimate goal of differentiated marketing.
+Your clients will become evangelists by sharing customer stories and benefits of working with you.

 And if you already want to download it, you can do so here.